Julie-Steele/Julie-Steele.github.io/_thoughts/99rock.md

 # To Live under a Rock

-Oh my god they don't know about Paramore.
+Oh my god they don't know about [Band](https://www.generatormix.com/random-rock-bands).
 They literally live under a rock.

 Yes, they do.
 And it's not pleasant.